damianhakert/damianhakert.github.io/source/handbook/index.html.md

 add a custom field to your Calendly asking people how you can reach them (Hangouts / Skype)
 1. If you want to ask people if they are available for an event please send a new calendar appointment from and to the company address.
 This makes it easier for people to check availability and to put on their calendar.
 It automatically shows up on calendars even when the email is not opened.
 It is easier to signal presence and to see the status of everyone.
 Please respond quickly to invites so people can make plans.
-1. If there are materials relevant for a calendar meeting (for example a Google Doc) please add the url to the meeting invite description.
+1. If there are materials relevant for a calendar meeting (for example a Google Doc) please add the URL to the meeting invite description.
 1. If you want to check if a team member is available for an outside meeting, create a calendar appointment and invite the team member only, after they respond yes then invite outside people.
 1. When scheduling a call with multiple people, invite them using a Google Calendar that is your own, or one specific to the people joining, so the calendar item doesn't unnecessarily appear on other people's calendars.